ruricolist/FXML/README.md

 Suppose, for example, that you want to both parse an XML file, and extract all of its text.
-Of course you could parse the DOM and then recurse on it; but by combining callback handlers and values handlers, you can do it in one pass:
+Of course you could parse the DOM and then recurse on it.
+But by combining callback handlers and values handlers, you can do it in one pass:

     (multiple-value-bind (dom text)